Alexander Macomb (merchant): Career

 During this period, Macomb became active in civic affairs, using his expertise to purchase materials and direct the conversion of City Hall into Federal House for the temporary capital.
 He assisted the state legislature in supervising the construction of a building to house the state archives, and served two terms in the state assembly.
 Macomb also served as the first treasurer of "New York's first scientific body, the Society for the Promotion of Agriculture, Arts and Manufactures."

 In July 1791, Alexander Macomb married again, to the young widow Mrs. John Peter Rucker, née Jane Marshall.
 They had another seven children together.

 That year he purchased his largest tract of land of all, from the State of New York: 3,670,715 acres (14,855 km2), which has since known as "Macomb's Purchase."
 The tract included much of northern New York, along the St. Lawrence River and eastern Lake Ontario, including the Thousand Islands, and he paid about twelve cents an acre.
 The state took control of this land after the British ceded their own and Iroquois lands to the United States under terms of the treaty at the end of the war.
 Four of the six Iroquois tribes had been allied with the British but none was consulted during the treaty negotiations.
-The state's treaty and sale of this land was never ratified by the US Senate.
-(Note: In the late 20th century, some of the tribes filed land claims for compensation, claiming that New York state did not have the authority to treat with them, and the land cessions were never ratified by the US Senate.
-Some of the land claims were upheld by the US Supreme Court.)
+The state's treaty and sale of this land was never ratified by the United States Senate.
+In the late 20th century, some of the tribes filed land claims for compensation, claiming that New York state did not have the authority to treat with them, since the land cessions were never ratified by the U.S. Senate; some of the land claims were upheld by the U.S. Supreme Court.)

 The purchase was divided into ten large townships.
-From this purchase are derived the deeds for all the lands that are now included in Lewis, Jefferson, St. Lawrence, and Franklin counties, as well as portions of Herkimer and Oswego counties.
+From this purchase are derived the deeds for all the lands that are now included in Lewis, Jefferson, St. Lawrence, and Franklin counties, and portions of Herkimer and Oswego counties.

 Contrary to his expectations, Macomb's enterprise was a failure.
 Sales of land did not keep pace with the due dates for payments.
 During the Panic of 1792, which further depressed land sales, Macomb was taken to debtors' prison with over $300,000 in debt.
 He never regained his fortune.
 As economic conditions improved, some land speculators later made huge amounts of money from their turnover of New York lands.